 Probiotics are not one size fits all.
+There may be some health benefits, but there are potential side effects, too.
 Different probiotics can help different conditions - and some can worsen individual conditions, too.

 What may be helping your digestion and bloat could be things not related to the greens powder itself.
-Like if you don't normally drink a lot of water first thing in the morning, that cup of water you're mixing your greens in could be one of the most helpful things.
+Like if you don't normally drink a lot of water first thing in the morning, hydrating with that cup of water you're mixing your greens in could be what's actually most helpful.

 Basically, the greens powder itself is likely the lesser contributor to the benefits you're seeing.

 Will a greens powder lead to weight loss?
-I mean, Athletic Greens has just 50 calories a serving, so the odds are it won't hinder weight loss, but does it actually help you lose weight?
+Not really.
+It likely won't hinder weight loss, as most greens powders are relatively low in calories (Athletic Greens has just 50 calories a serving), but does it actually help you lose weight?

 Bottom line: there's nothing magical about greens powder that will help with weight loss.

 P.S.
 Remember how helpful fiber is for digestion?
 It can be helpful for weight management, too!
-And you're going to get a lot more fiber if you spend the $99 on a month's supply of AG1 in the produce section instead.
+And even with rising food costs, you're going to get more fiber bang for your buck if you spend $99 on fiber-rich foods (like seeds, whole grains, fruits, and vegetables) instead of a one month's supply of greens powder.

-Athletic Greens and other greens powders have several reported side effects, like nausea, bloating, and diarrhea.
-I've seen a few other reports of allergy- and asthma-related side effects, too.
+Side effects of Athletic Greens and other greens powders may include nausea, bloating, and diarrhea.
+Some individuals also report allergy- and asthma-related side effects, too.

 Digestive Side Effects